You are viewing a story from harrypotterfanfiction.com

 She groaned and picked her head up off the table just in time to see Scorpius separating from Noah and Claire and made his way toward them.
 “Hey, Al. Rose.”
 He paused.
 “The rest of you.
 It’d take half the afternoon to name all of you.
 No Dominique?”

 “She’ll be back at some point.”
 Louis pulled a chair over to their table.
-“Sit down and let us interrogate you.”
+“Sit down and let us interrogate you, I haven’t had the chance to do it properly.”

 Scorpius hesitated.
 “Only if Rose is okay with it, since I assume that’s why I’m being interrogated.”